cosinekitty/astronomy/source/c/README.md

 <a name="Astronomy_HelioDistance"></a>
 ### Astronomy_HelioDistance(body, time) &#8658; [`astro_func_result_t`](#astro_func_result_t)

-**Calculates the distance from the body to the Sun at a given time.**
+**Calculates the distance from a body to the Sun at a given time.**